Introspective and analytical takes on literature, AI, the Creator Economy, and the evolving future of work and art.

 About Me

 I’m John Pucay (pronounced poo-khay), a researcher, short filmmaker, and full-time writer.
 My personal writing, which has appeared in Vice, Rappler, Anomaly, and others, often deals with life, polyamory, mountain running, and the complex realities of making a living as an artist.
-I've also contributed as a researcher and editor to a 2024 nonfiction book published by Portfolio/Penguin Random House.
+As an editor, I’ve worked on a nonfiction book published by Portfolio/Penguin Random House and a thought-leadership piece in Harvard Business Review.
 Most recently, I received the 2025 Alumni Award from the Iceland Writers Retreat, co-founded by former First Lady of Iceland Eliza Reid and editor Erica Jacobs Green.

-With Artist Analysis, I merge my interest in storytelling and cultural insights to help others navigate the intersection of art, history, and trends.
+With Artist Analysis, I merge my interest in storytelling and cultural insights to help readers gain fresh perspectives on life, creative work, and careers.
 If these ideas resonate with you, I warmly invite you to join me on this journey.